Read Ecommerce Search by ExpertRec for more information.

 Why do most e-commerce websites have a below-par search engine?

-- Lack of importance assigned to search- With eCommerce market competition going to astronomical levels and budgets diminishing, organizations don’t assign enough money and resources into improving their search.
+- Lack of importance assigned to search- With eCommerce market competition going to astronomical levels and budgets diminishing, organizations don’t assign enough money and resources to improve their search.

 - A lack of importance given to user behavior- Many e-commerce websites don’t collect user behavior at the level that Google does.
 Even the companies that do collect user behavior, don’t use it to improve search results.

-- Lesser User behavioral data- One of the main reasons why Google is better than Bing and Duckduckgo is due to the fact that their user base is much more which in turn gives a feedback loop to improve the search results.
+- Lesser User behavioral data- One of the main reasons why Google is better than Bing and Duckduckgo is because their user base is much more which in turn gives a feedback loop to improve the search results.
 Small websites have less user behavioral data which makes it difficult for them to run machine learning algorithms to improve their search performance.

 Improving eCommerce search results is not easy on a search engine that you build from scratch.
 It will involve large developer costs and is best avoided.
 If you have a product feed, you can create your own eCommerce search engine in 5 minutes from here.
 This will only cost you $9 per month.